gbv/reposis_hagen/README.md

 # repois_hagen

-This is a jar-modul to customize MIR for the repository deposit_hagen. deposit_hagen is locatet under https://ub-deposit.fernuni-hagen.de
+This is a jar-modul to customize MIR for the repository deposit_hagen. deposit_hagen is located under https://ub-deposit.fernuni-hagen.de

 ## Installation Instructions